-Fortunately Dr. Shumaker can perform a Ridge Augmentation Bone graft to regenerate the missing bone to provide enough support for your dental implant(s).
-Depending on how severe the bone loss is, the ridge augmentation bone graft will either be done prior to implant placement, or in less severe cases can be done at the same time as the implant placement procedure.
+Fortunately Dr. Shumaker, and Dr. Allen can perform a Ridge Augmentation Bone graft to regenerate the missing bone to provide enough support for your dental implant(s).
+Depending on how severe the bone loss is, the ridge augmentation bone graft will either be done prior to implant placement or in less severe cases can be done at the same time as the implant placement procedure.

 With this procedure, additional bone is placed underneath the gum tissue, in the area where it has been lost.
-Dr. Shumaker may also use a dissolvable collagen barrier an growth factors to help stimulate the body’s own natural healing of the bony defect.
+Dr. Shumaker or Dr. Allen may also use a dissolvable collagen barrier growth factors to help stimulate the body’s own natural healing of the bony defect.

 The bone used for ridge augmentation procedures is usually bottled bone obtained from an accredited tissue bank, preventing the need (in most cases) to take bone from other areas of your body.
-In some severe cases Dr. Shumaker may need to take some of your own bone from another area inside your mouth, but usually this is not necessary.
+In some severe cases, the doctors may need to take some of your own bone from another area inside your mouth, but usually, this is not necessary.

 Bottled bone grafts are extremely safe and have been in use in dental surgery for over 40 years without one single documented case of disease transmission.
 Tissue banks carefully screen donors and then extensively test and treat the bone graft materials before they are packaged and distributed.
-You can rest assured that Dr. Shumaker uses only bone materials from tissue banks accredited by the US Food and Drug Administration (FDA) and the American Association of Tissue Banks (AATB).
+You can rest assured that our office only uses bone materials from tissue banks accredited by the US Food and Drug Administration (FDA) and the American Association of Tissue Banks (AATB).

 As the ridge augmentation bone graft heals, it tells your body to grow new bone in the defect area.
 Over 3-6 months your body uses the grafted bone as a scaffold and turns it into your own bone to produce an ideal quantity of bone to retain your dental implant(s).

-If you are interested in a dental implant and/or have been told you would need a bone graft in order to have an implant placed, please contact Dr. Shumaker's office at 970-207-4061 to schedule an evaluation, or ask your general dentist for a referral.
+If you are interested in a dental implant and/or have been told you would need a bone graft in order to have an implant placed, please contact the office at 970-207-4061 to schedule an evaluation, or ask your general dentist for a referral.